Louis-Takow/Mobile-Automation--MAESTRO/README.md

 1. **Maestro**: Follow the [Maestro installation guide](https://docs.maestro.mobile) to set up Maestro on your system.
 2. **Android Emulator or Device**: Ensure you have an Android emulator set up via **Android Studio** or a physical Android device connected.
-3. **Maestro Studio**: Download and install **Maestro Studio** for visual test creation and inspection.
-4. **Appium (optional)**: If you plan to use Appium for additional interaction or UI element inspection, ensure it’s set up.
-5. **Maestro App**: Download and install the Maestro app on your Android device for executing the script.

 ## Steps to Set Up and Run Tests